 THE BEST HOUSE PLANT FOR THE KITCHEN

-*Spider plants are non-toxic to both cats and dogs.
+*These favorites of mine are also non-toxic to both cats and dogs.

-THE BEST HOUSE PLANT FOR THE FAMILY ROOM
+THE BEST INDOOR PLANT FOR THE FAMILY OR LIVING ROOMS

 *Peace Lillies can be toxic for dogs and cats, though.
 If you have animals, keep this plant out of reach.
 If your pet should ingest this plant, contact your vet immediately.